Rails

 resources :comments

-this creates routes for posts and also creates routes for comments. for example get /posts/:post_id/comments/:comment_id/edit
+endthis creates routes for posts and also creates routes for comments. for example get /posts/:post_id/comments/:comment_id/edit. the url helpers take a Post and a Comment record

 you can nest routes as deeply as you like but it does kinda become a mess. the right amount of nesting depends on what you want the urls to look like.